The Volcano in Scotland has mine goldsmith courses included in their event programme “Creative Workshops” for the second half of 2019.

 At the end of an all-round successful course afternoon, the course participants presented their first, self-made pieces of jewelry with satisfaction and visibly full of pride:

-When you consider that the course “only” lasted 5 hours, the result is really impressive, isn't it? 😉
+If you consider that the course lasted “only” 5 hours, then the result is really impressive, isn’t it? 😉